March hiring accelerated to 916K, yet many jobs remain lost - WTMJ

 “Our customers … are eager to adopt several new technologies we are rolling out this year,” Lane said.
 “We are confident in our growth plans.”

 Still, the surge of hiring last month raises an important question: Can it continue at the same pace?
 Besides the 8.4 million fewer jobs that now exist in the U.S. economy than just before the virus struck, an additional 2 million or so jobs would have been added in the past year under normal circumstances.
-That means the U.S. economy still needs roughly 11.5 million more jobs to regain something close to full health.
+That means the U.S. economy still needs more than 10 million more jobs to regain something close to full health.

 Louise Sheiner, a senior fellow at the Brookings Institution and formerly an economist at the Federal Reserve, has estimated that hiring could average between 700,000 and 1 million a month for the rest of the year, if the economy expands at the 6.5% pace that the Fed and many economists expect.
 That would leave total job growth for 2021 at somewhere between 7 million and 10 million.